 Monument and Wedding Canyons are both filled with impressive rock spires that reach more than 450 feet into the air.
 Book Cliff View, Grand View, and Otto’s Trail are all picturesque spots to spread out a blanket and watch the sky unfold above.
-Both Book Cliff View and Grand View can be driven to, while the end of Otto’s Trail is a quarter mile from the parking area.
+You can drive to Book Cliff View and Grand View or hike on Otto’s Trail for about a quarter-mile from the parking area.
 Make sure you bring a flashlight!

-Saddlehorn Campground in the Monument is also an unforgettable destination.
-Don’t just watch the stars for a few hours, spend the whole night and camp under them!
+Don't just watch the stars for a few hours, spend the whole night and camp under them!
+Saddlehorn Campground in Colorado National Monument is perfect for an overnight excursion.
 Campsites at A Loop are available year-round, while sites in B Loop are open mid-march through October – reservations required.

 Photo by @kylebts

-Only 45 minutes from Grand Junction, the world’s largest flat-top mountain has over 300 lakes and reaches a max elevation of over 11,000 feet and towers high above the city some 6,000 feet below.
+Only 45 minutes from Grand Junction, the world’s largest flat-top mountain with over 300 lakes reaches an elevation of over 11,000 feet, towering above the city 6,000 feet below.
 The Grand Mesa skies are so dark you feel like you are actually within the galaxy you are viewing.

-While you can drive to most of the lakes, there are some you can hike to if you wish to be more remote.
-Lost Lake is a great short hike that will let you feel completely isolated.
+You can drive to most of the lakes on the Mesa, but there are some you can hike to if you wish to be more remote.
+Lost Lake is a great short hike that will make you feel completely isolated.
 If you’re looking to stay overnight, check out Island Lake campground for views of the small island from which the lake draws its name.
-If you’re looking for a few extra amenities, check out Mesa Lake Lodge for your own cozy mountain cabin.
-Mesa Lakes Lodge is located right next to several different lakes, including Mesa Lake, Beaver Lake, Sunset Lake, and Glacier Springs.
+If you’re looking for a few extra amenities, check out historical Wagon Wheel Restaurant & Motel.
+The rooms have all the amenities you expect and the restaurant & bar is known for its friendly service and hand-crafted menu that locals often enjoy as well.

 Photo by @q4pphotography

 While Colorado National Monument and Grand Mesa have plenty of locations to stargaze from, Miracle Rock has one specific destination, but it’s a pretty miraculous one.
 In Glade Park behind Colorado National Monument, a 12,000-ton boulder sits upright at the end of a ridgeline cliff, perfectly balanced on a beam that, in places, is no wider than 4 inches.
-Standing over 84 feet tall, this giant rock resembles a potato, but it is much more interesting to look at.
+Standing over 84 feet tall, this giant rock resembles a potato, but at night it takes on a life of its own.

 During the day, Miracle Rock will spark your imagination trying to figure out how mother nature managed to wrangle such a massive boulder into such a precarious position, and the night sky only intensifies the mystery.
 Witnessing the bright belt of the Milky Way arc over a 24,000,000-pound potato is about as otherworldly as it gets.

-While it’s about a 40-minute drive from Grand Junction to the Miracle Rock parking lot, the hike to the actual rock is only a half mile.
+While it’s about a 40-minute drive from Grand Junction to the Miracle Rock parking lot (albeit a gorgeous drive with breathtaking overlooks), the hike to the actual rock is only a half mile.
 With a flashlight, the trail is easy to navigate.
 As you approach Miracle, be sure to use caution and watch your step, there is a cliff drop-off.
-If you choose to camp in the area, make sure you adhere to the BLM’s guidelines for dispersed camping.
+If you choose to camp in the area, make sure you adhere to the Bureau of Land Management’s guidelines for dispersed camping.

 Lovingly called Moon Rock by some locals, this big flat rock will make you feel as though you’re walking on the moon.
 While the Ribbon trail is a popular mountain bike trail known for its steep descents and technical features, it’s an easy half-mile hike from the upper trailhead to this big moon-like surface.

-To reach the upper trailhead, go up Little Park Road about 8 miles until you see a sign for the Ribbon on your right.
+To reach the upper trailhead, drive up Little Park Road about eight miles until you see a sign for the Ribbon on your right.
 Head down the trail about a half mile until you find the giant white rock.
-This moon-like surface seems to extend up above the surrounding landscape.
-That, coupled with the steep drops on all sides, it’s easy to feel as though you’re actually on the moon, adrift in space.
+This moon-like surface extends up above the surrounding landscape, coupled with steep drops on all sides - it feels as though you’re actually on the moon, adrift in space.
 With 360-degree panoramic views, the majesty of the sky will envelop you.
 The only thing anchoring you to Earth is the sparkle of the city lights, far below on the valley floor.

 The hardest to get to, but offering the potential for the most stunning rewards is Rattlesnake arches in McInnis Canyons National Conservation Area.
 This is a difficult hike, about 7.5 miles each way and hikers should be prepared and experienced before making the trek.

-If you do make the trek, you’ll discover the second largest concentration of natural arches in North America.
+If you do make the trek, you’ll discover the second largest concentration of natural arches in the world, second to Arches National Park in Moab.
 These giant free-standing arches, land bridges, and windows create striking portals to the Milky Way that provide endless vantages of the sky above.
 For a more in-depth view of how to explore this unique and remote area, check out the Rattlesnake Arches blog post.

 If you plan on making the trip in the day and camping out overnight, it’s important to note that camping is not allowed within a quarter mile of the Rattlesnake arches loop, along the last 1.5 miles of the upper access road or at the trailhead.
 As long as you follow these restrictions and camp on a durable surface like packed dirt or rock (not vegetation) you are free to find your perfect site.
 Be sure to adhere to BLM dispersed camping guidelines, current fire restrictions and Leave No Trace.
 Help make sure places like this stay pristine for everyone.

 Always be prepared and know before you go.
 If you have never been to a particular location before, arrive early to avoid hiking after nightfall, or go a day in advance to scout locations, trails, and potential hazards.
 Check the weather, dress accordingly and bring layers along with plenty of water and food.
-Seeing a night sky full stars and the Milky Way is an incredible experience that is very grounding and will shine bright in your memories for years to come.
+Seeing the night sky bursting with stars while you view the Milky Way is an incredible experience that is very grounding and will shine bright in your memories for years to come.